andreas-zimmerer/research-paper-graph/doc/vision/vision.md

 communicating researchers.

 ### Paper Families
-Given is a Paper B and we are interested in its related papers.
+Given is a paper B and we are interested in its related papers.
 For this, we pass the Research Paper Analyser our paper B, i.e. we give its name, its DOI, or its author.
 The Research Paper Analyser now presents all papers on which our paper B is based, and it presents all papers that are based on our paper B in the form of a graph.